-Sergeant Tai Chang was the team lead of a group of five Canadian police officers deployed to Zambia recently.
+Sergeant Tai Chang was the team lead of a group of five Canadian police officers deployed to Zambia.
 They were tasked to train women police officers for success in deploying to United Nations missions.

 "This training helped Zambian women police officers prepare for the upcoming Assessment for Mission Service," he explained.
 "That is a required test for all police officers wishing to participate in a United Nations peacekeeping mission."